 You can visit Wat Mangkon Kamalawat for free.
 Please respect local sensibilities by dressing appropriately and not interfering with worship.

-To reach Wat Mangkon Kamalawat from Novotel Bangkok Fenix Silom, walk to Sathorn Pier and board a Chao Phraya Express Boat to Ratchawong Pier.
+To reach Wat Mangkon Kamalawat from Novotel Bangkok Silom Road, walk to Sathorn Pier and board a Chao Phraya Express Boat to Ratchawong Pier.
 From there walk to Ratchawong Road until reaching Charoen Krung Road.
 Turn right, and the temple will be one block away on the left side.